What is placemaking and what are examples of it?

 Examples of placemaking in public spaces

-Rethinking public spaces and plans can be a daunting task, but community engagement can help you narrow your focus, choose the right projects, and be efficient with your government’s resources while effectively supporting the changes your community most wants to see.
+Rethinking public spaces and plans can be a daunting task, but resident engagement can help you narrow your focus, choose the right projects, and be efficient with your government’s resources while effectively supporting the changes your community most wants to see.
 Win-win?
 We think so!
 But don’t just take our word for it, here are some examples of the ways that placemaking and community engagement can intersect to make a difference:

 1. Placemaking to improve your city’s walking and biking infrastructure